AMICI-dev/AMICI/documentation/FAQ.md

 ---

+__Q__: How are events interpreted in a DAE context?

+__A__: Currently we only support impulse free events.
+Also sensitivities have never been tested.
+Proceed with care and create an [issue](https://github.com/ICB-DCM/AMICI/issues) if any problems arise!

+---

 __Q__: The simulation/sensitivities I get are incorrect.

 __A__: There are some known issues, especially with adjoint sensitivities, events and DAEs.
 If your particular problem is not featured in the [issues](https://github.com/ICB-DCM/AMICI/issues) list, please add it!